fusionfabric/open-api-standard/index.md

 |:-------:|:------------ |
 | WEL-001 | Finastra API designers and developers **SHOULD** follow this document however be aware there is no guarantee that publicly available Finastra APIs will fully adhere to these standards|

-The rule identifier comprises a rule type and number which correspond to messages issued by the Finastra linter.
+The rule identifier comprises a rule type and number - where appropriate the rule identifier corresponds to messages issued by the Finastra linter.